ff6347/gestalten-in-code/projects/lyonel_feininger/index.md

 In the following the painting was analyzed by composition, size, brightness, transparency, shapes, colors and lines.

-## composition
+## Composition

 Three zones
-*yellow beach
+* yellow beach
-*dark sea
+* dark sea
-*see-through blue sky
+* see-through blue sky

 There is horizontal and vertical colour-shapes.
 The lines and shapes of the cloud and its shadow on the beach cut the three zones into smaller shapes.
 In the foreground there is a small person.

-### size/ratio
+### Size/ratio

 [1:1:4] Beach – Sea – Sky
 Or
 [1:2] Earth – Sky

-### brightness
+### Brightness

 The middle of the cloud is the brightest point of the painting, followed by the upper part of the yellow beach.
 The transition between beach and sea is the darkest area as it is nearly black.
 The light-dark contrast, which divides the painting into its different areas is very characteristic for itself.

-### transparency
+### Transparency

-Overlaying shapes with gradation of transparency from light to dark/ dark to light.
+Overlaying shapes with gradation of transparency from light to dark and from dark to light.
 The sky is lighter at the bottom than at the top, the earth is lighter at the top than at the bottom.

-### shapes
+### Shapes

-There is no clear and closed shapes.
+There are no clear and closed shapes.
 Rectangles appear as basic shapes.
 Some shapes sharply stand out against others, some overlay and some shine through one another.
 Open triangles with tone shading of colour merge into the background.
-Lyonel Feiningers style is called Prismaism.

-### lines
+### Lines

 Most of the lines are horizontal.
 Many lines are parallel.
 Lines in a slightly different angle that are moved up or down give an impression of movement.
 There is a cross in the sand.
 In combination with some vertical lines the cross gives an impression of depth.